isaacnmm/pestpolicy-hugo2XX/content/posts/best-drain-snakes/index.md

 The lock (auto-feed) engages the snakes bearings to avoid pommel squeezing  which reduces your fatigue.
 Further, for comfort and great grip, Ryobi-P4001 has some GRIP ZONE over-mold.
 The tool has an 18 V battery that's interchangeable with any similar battery from Ryobi.
 It'll even reach speeds of up to 600 RPM, making it a favorite of many plumbers.
 The Good:
-- Its cable is reinforced� (25 feet) - which helps hinder kinking.
+- Its cable is reinforced (25 feet) - which helps hinder kinking.
 - Allow both reverse & forward feeding - a system that'll help prevent homeowner fatigue.
 - Its GRIP ZONE over-mold is effective and thus allows a great snake grip.
 You won't require professional gloves.
-- Has an excellent�auto-lock mechanism
+- Has an excellentauto-lock mechanism
 The Bad:
 - Not light in weight
 ## **10. Dr. Drain VEDRAU01A1 Plumbers Spring Snake**